-You can also learn more about our working groups here:
+You can also learn more about our advisory groups here:

 Our reputation as the world's most distinguished academic scholarship rests not on the controversial life of our founder but on the enormous contributions our Scholars have made to the world.
 Today, all of us around the world are called to join the struggle for equality and inclusion of all peoples of diverse backgrounds and identities, to eradicate systemic racism and to confront legacies of slavery, imperialism, and White supremacy.

 We cannot reconcile or heal if we do not acknowledge and see.
 In that spirit, we acknowledge that racism and other forms of exclusion have played a significant role in the history of the Rhodes Trust.
 While we have moved beyond our past in important ways, much more is required.
 Our mission and complicated legacy drive us to play a proactive role in this work.
 We embrace the opportunity to continuously improve and to enhance our ability to develop leaders who will make positive change.
 This means engaging more fully, critically and honestly with our history, equipping ourselves with the knowledge and skills to engage in anti-racist action, and taking concrete steps to make ourselves and our communities more inclusive and diverse.

 In developing and continuing to refine and update our work, we are guided by several principles: